IT Security

 • Monitor third-party access closely.

 Threat: Unapproved tools bypass security controls and increase risk.
+Unknown applications can store sensitive data in unsecured locations, increasing compliance and breach risks.

 Prevention: